Duty free imports

 The minimum age for bringing alcoholic beverages into Iceland is 20 years and 18 years for tobaccos.

-See also information on possible combinations when shopping and video on the Duty Free store website.
+See also information on possible combinations when shopping on the Duty Free store website.

 Import restrictions and prohibitions